nataliaarhus/spark/README.md

 2. Configure the project SDK in IntelliJ to use jdk-11.
 3. Install the Scala plugin for IntelliJ.
 2. Validate the `build.sbt`.
-3. Mark `scr/main` as root directory.
+3. Mark `src/main/resources` as resources root.

 # About Spark